Mohinder Amarnath: Career

 as a quick-bowling all rounder.
-At his peak he was a top order batsman who mainly played at No. 3 for India.
+At his peak he was a top order batsman who mainly played at No. 3 for India, and was both an attacking and defensive batsmen who reinvented himself several times over the course of his career.
 He was also handy with the ball, bowling swingers and cutters with great skill and control.
 He had a unique run-up where he slowed down as he reached the bowling crease.
 Behind his seemingly lethargic demeanor were nerves of steel.

 Mohinder Amarnath played 69 Tests scoring 4,378 runs at a batting average of 42.50, with 11 hundreds and 24 fifties, and claimed 32 wickets at a bowling average of 55.68 apiece.
 In 85 One Day Internationals, he scored 1,924 runs at an average of 30.53 and a highest score of 102 n.o. and claimed 46 wickets at 42.84 apiece.

 Accolades

 Fiery fast bowlers Imran Khan of Pakistan and Malcolm Marshall of West Indies have praised his batsmanship, courage and ability to endure and master pain.
 In 1982–83 Mohinder played 11 Test matches against Pakistan (5) and the West Indies (6) and scored over 1000 runs in the two series.

 In his book "Idols", Indian legend and compatriot Sunil Gavaskar described Mohinder Amarnath as the finest batsman in the world.

 Mohinder made his first test century at Perth at the WACA (the fastest and bounciest wicket in the world) batting against Jeff Thomson.
 He followed this test century with another 10 more against top class fast bowling.

 Imran Khan regarded Mohinder so highly that in his book "All Round View" he went on record to say that in the 1982–83 season, Mohinder was quite simply the best batsman in the world.
 Imran further went on to state that Mohinder should have played non-stop for India right from his debut in 1969 to the time he retired.
 (After his debut series in 1969, he had to wait until 1975 to make it into the team).